 In December, the Juno star announced on social media that he is trans and uses he/they pronouns.

-Oprah Winfrey’s interview with Page comes to Apple TV+ on Friday (30 April).
+Winfrey’s interview with Page is available on Apple TV+ now.